xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 `GET /backups/$DOWNLOAD_ID`:
 Returns the uploaded file matching the ID

-It would be the responsibility of the Backup Storage Provider to authenticate requests to `/backups` and mitigate abuse.
-Uploaded files would only need to be stored for maybe 72 hours before they could be safely purged, as backups are meant to be temporary storage.
+It would be the responsibility of the Backup Storage Provider to authenticate requests to `/backups` and mitigate abuse.Uploaded files would only need to be stored for maybe 72 hours before they could be safely purged, as backups are meant to be temporary storage.
 We could also just delete the file after it had been downloaded once.

 XMTP Labs would provide a reference implementation of a Backup Storage Provider.